Key takeways

 1. "Not based on a real experience"

 This is the most common ground for fake reviews.
 The standard: the reviewer never actually purchased from or interacted with your business.
-To prove it, you need:
+To prove it, you need: (see the FTC final rule banning fake reviews and testimonials).

 - Order data from your Shopify admin showing no order matches the reviewer's name, email, or shipping address in a relevant time window